pengwangucla/Toolkit/README.md

 	VOCPart.classes: the semantic class name
 	VOCPart.classes_all: original VOC objects names.

-This toolkit is provided and used to generate the results in the following paper:
+This toolkit is provided and used to generate the ground truth used in the following paper:

 	@article{wang2015joint,
 	  title={Joint Object and Part Segmentation using Deep Learned Potentials}, author={Wang, Peng and Shen, Xiaohui and Lin, Zhe and Cohen, Scott and Price, Brian and Yuille, Alan},